Fox3rs01/MK8-Texture-Pack-N.1/README.md

 **Changed:**
 1. Better all Starts and Ending Labels _(AGAIN x2)_
-2. Better Skyes for some maps
+2. Better Sky for Some Tracks
 ‎
 ##
 ### V. 1.0.3